 The ideal candidate has excellent organizational skills, is a good

 editor, is familiar with event management skills and comfortable trouble-shooting

-with a wide variety of event hosts and partners; is also familiar with
+with a wide variety of event hosts and partners; has strong project management

-various social media platforms, etc. Does not get flustered working under tight
+various online platforms like Dropbox, etc. Does not get flustered working

-deadlines and is very organized.
-This is a seasonal full-time job/5-month
+under tight deadlines and is very process-oriented, yet flexible.
+This is a

 About this Organization: